-JACK THE PRINTMAKER:
+JACK THE UNFOCUSED PRINTMAKER:

-My work is influenced by life experience and, most importantly, my constant amazement of what human beings believe in and how they choose to live their lives!
+My work is influenced by life experience and, most importantly, my constant amazement at what human beings believe in and how they choose to live their lives!
 My work tends to be in-your-face wrought with irony and whimsy.

 In addition to Artspan.com and Absolutearts.com, my work can be seen at the Palace of the Governors Bookstore in Santa Fe, NM or on the Museum of New Mexico website NewMexico Creates.com.

-Finally, I love to work with writers who would entertain using my prints to illustrate their story or book cover.
+Finally, I love to work with writers who would entertain using my prints to illustrate their story or book covers.
 So, feel free to contact me.
 As they said in the film "Casablanca", "I think this is the beginning of a beautiful friendship".